learningmatter-mit/surface-sampling/README.md

 export LAMMPS_POTENTIALS="/path/to/lammps/potentials/"
 export ASE_LAMMPSRUN_COMMAND="$LAMMPS_COMMAND"
 ```
-> [!NOTE]
-> This part might require a bit of time to set up.
-Feel free to skip because it's not the main focus of the project.

-The `LAMMPS_COMMAND` should point to the LAMMPS executable and might be found here `/path/to/env/bin/lmp`
+The `LAMMPS_COMMAND` should point to the LAMMPS executable, which can be found here: `/path/to/[vssr-mc-env]/bin/lmp`.
-The `LAMMPS_POTENTIALS` directory should contain the LAMMPS potential files and might be found here `/path/to/env/lib/python3.11/site-packages/lammps/share/lammps/potentials/`.
+The `LAMMPS_POTENTIALS` directory should contain the LAMMPS potential files, which can found here: `/path/to/[surface-sampling-repo]/mcmc/potentials/`.
-The `ASE_LAMMPSRUN_COMMAND` should point to the LAMMPS executable.
+The `ASE_LAMMPSRUN_COMMAND` should point to the same LAMMPS executable.
 More information can be found here: [ASE LAMMPS](https://wiki.fysik.dtu.dk/ase/ase/calculators/lammpsrun.html).

-If the `pip` installed LAMMPS does not work, you might have to install LAMMPS from source.
+If the `conda` installed LAMMPS does not work, you might have to install LAMMPS from source.
 More information can be found here: [LAMMPS](https://lammps.sandia.gov/doc/Build.html).

 You might have to re-open/re-login to your terminal shell for the new settings to take effect.